rodrigogarciana/MidasData/README.md

 $ julia MidasDataExtractor.jl
 ```

+(If the environment variables can't be easily set then set them inside julia) [read previous script description].

 1) First, the script will ask for the ID of the sites where the information is needed.
 There are 3 options in knowing what are the site ids corresponding to different sites:

-a) To view an interactive map of the location of the stations go to (Chrome, Incognito).
+a) To view an interactive map of the location of the stations go to (Chrome/Firefox, Incognito).
 http://dap.ceda.ac.uk/badc/ukmo-midas-open/metadata/midasmap/map.html

 b) To search for specific information about stations go to: